jksalcedo/jksalcedo/README.md

 ---

 - **Learning:** Kotlin, Python, C++, and Java for Android and backend development.
-- **Current Project:** PassVault - an andrid app for secured storing of passwords
+- **Current Project:** PassVault - an android app for storing of passwords securely.

 ---